Kaddesh/petrodataa/README.md

 ```

 ### 2. Responsive Design
 **Challenge**: Creating a dashboard that works seamlessly across all device sizes.
+Update will proceed today on this to make seemless responsiveness

 **Solution**:
 - Implemented mobile-first design with Tailwind CSS